jmoral4/ReadItToMe/README.md

 1. Reading research papers and large web content in a smart way (don't read ads, don't read menus, etc etc).
 2. Reading large forums and summarizing the findings, consensus, insights, etc.

 In these cases, it blows a standard screenreader out of the water.

-Next step, a Chromium based plugin.

 ## Features
 * Support for OpenAI models  (GPT-3/GPT-4)